caprica/vlcj-hue-concept/README.md

 The implementation is naive and not necessarily efficient, there is plenty of room for optimising things.

+### Painter vs Callback

+This implementation hooks into vlcj's `CallbackImagePainter`, it will probably be more efficient to hook into the render callback mechnaism earlier by using a custom 'RenderCallback' instead.

 ### Philips Hue

 This example includes an interface to a Philips Hue bridge - if you want to try that you need to do some developer